microsoft/grover-blocks/lowmc/INSTALL.md

 ```

 ### Linux
-On Linux this may need a PATH override
+On Linux this may need a PATH override.
 ```
 cd /path/to/qsharp/lowmc
 python3 qtests.py -v